husudosu/yamakanban/README.md

 -   Archive your boards and cards and restore them later or delete them permanently.
 -   Check out board activities including all events
 -   See most of activities without refreshing your browser.
+-   WIP (Work In Progress) limit for lists
+-   Set custom color for lists

 # Setup